beyarkay/masters-thesis/src/06_conclusion.md

 large impact on the amount of time required to perform a classification, with the spherical and diagonal covariance types requiring around 0.005 seconds but the tied and full covariance types requiring around 0.075 seconds.
-It can be concluded that the SVMs, FFNNs, HFFNNs, CuSUM, and some of the HMMs are viable for real-time predictions.
+It can be concluded that the SVMs, FFNNs, HFFNNs, CuSUM are viable for real-time predictions.

 # General Remarks and Recommendations \label{sec:06-general-remarks-and-recommendations}